 13. Sprinkle some flour and roll the stuffed paratha to a circle of about 6 to 7 inches in diameter.

-14. Heat a tava or griddle or skillet and then place the rolled paratha on it.
+14. Heat a tava or griddle or a flat skillet and then place the rolled paratha on it.
 The tava should be hot.

 To check the heat, sprinkle a generous pinch of whole wheat flour on the tawa.
 If the whole wheat flour becomes brown in some seconds, the tawa is hot enough to roast the paratha.

 Remove this browned flour from the skillet by wiping it with a cotton kitchen towel before you begin roasting the paratha.